JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/computer-vision.md

 ## Implementation with Homotopy Continuation

-Now let's this optimization problem using homotopy continuation by solving the critical equations.
+Now let's solve this optimization problem using homotopy continuation by solving the critical equations.
 We use the cameras `n₁=1` and `n₂=2`.
 The camera data

 ```julia
 using DynamicPolynomials, LinearAlgebra, HomotopyContinuation